yatharthb97/yatharthb97.github.io/content/projects/Correlator Card Notes.md

 ![image-20210713125711991](/images/articles/projects/correlator/image-20210713125711991.png "Source: Magatti & Ferri 2001")

-Hence, a multi-tau correlator object can be thought of as a block of $S$ linear correlators with a wrapper that contains functions that simultaneously update every one of the $S$​​ Linear Correlators in its scope.
+Hence, a multi-tau correlator object can be thought of as a block of $S$ linear correlators with a wrapper that contains functions that simultaneously update every one of the $S$ Linear Correlators in its scope.
 This wrapper can be implemented as a C++ style template.

 ```c++
 template <Lin_CorrA_Base lin_corr_type, unsigned int S>